Allosker/voxel_engine/README.md

 # Voxel Engine
 ---

-Prior to reading this file, make sure you have taken notice of its [license](https://github.com/Allosker/voxel_engine/blob/main/license.txt " read carefully ").
+Prior to reading this file, make sure you have taken notice of the project's [license](https://github.com/Allosker/voxel_engine/blob/main/license.txt " read carefully ").

 ---